-The assessment regulations set minimum requirements and standards for students and staff, articulating the academic goals and policies of the University and set in the context of the University's Principles of Assessment www.docs.sasg.ed.ac.uk/AcademicServices/Regulations/Principles of Assessment.PDF
+The assessment regulations set minimum requirements and standards for students and staff, articulating the academic goals and policies of the University.

 Overview

 These regulations:

 - (i) replace the previous Postgraduate Assessment Regulations for Research Degrees; - (ii) set out the rules which must be followed in research assessment for Research Degrees; and - (iii) provide links to other sources of guidance or related regulations.